hkhwileh/LLM-Powered-Chatbot-Tutorial/README.md

 - Integrate additional tools to handle user requests dynamically.
 - Deploy as a REST service or integrate into an existing web application.

----

-Feel free to customize this further for your specific repository style or additional details.